Noisy Interactive Quantum Communication: Basic Simulation Protocol

 \subsection{Result}

-We focus on the shared entanglement model since techniques to distribute entanglement in both random and adversarial error models are well-studied, so we can combine our findings with these entanglement distribution techniques to translate these results in the quantum model.
-Also, we focus on an adversarial model of error, and then we can adapt these results to a random error model.
-Such extensions of this result to other models of communication are studied in section \ref{sec:oth}.
-For the basic simulation protocol described in this section, entanglement is only used to teleport the quantum information back-and-forth between the two parties.
-In section \ref{sec:opt}, we show how to tolerate maximum error rates by also using entanglement to generate a shared secret key unknown to the adversary, thus enabling the two honest parties to detect most adversarial errors as effective erasures.
+We focus on the shared entanglement model.
+Techniques to distribute entanglement in both random \cite{Lloyd97, Shor02, Dev05} and adversarial \cite{CRSS98, FM04, Rai99} error models are well studied.
+We can combine our findings with these entanglement distribution techniques to translate results in the shared entanglement model to the quantum model.
+We first focus on an adversarial error model, and then adapt these results to a random error model.
+Such extensions to other communication models are explored in \cref{sec:oth}.
+For the basic simulation protocol described in this section, entanglement is only used to teleport the quantum information back and forth between the two parties.
+In \cref{sec:opt}, we show how to tolerate maximum error rates by also using entanglement to generate a shared secret key unknown to the adversary, thus enabling the two honest parties to detect most adversarial errors as effective erasures.

-\begin{theorem} Given an adversarial channel in the shared entanglement model with low enough error rate, we can simulate perfectly any noiseless protocol of length $N$ over this channel using a number of transmission linear in $N$, and consuming a linear number of EPR pairs.
-More precisely, there exists constant error rate $\delta > 0$, communication rate $R_C > 0$, transmission alphabet size $q \in \mathbb{N}$, and entanglement consumption rate $R_E \in \mathbb{R}^+$ such that for all noiseless protocol lengths $N \in 2 \mathbb{N}$, there exist a universal simulator $S$ in the shared entanglement model of length $N^\prime$ with communication rate at least $R_C$, transmission alphabet size $q$, entanglement consumption rate $R_E$, which succeeds with zero error at simulating all noiseless protocols of length $N$ against all adversaries in $\A_\delta^S$. \end{theorem}
+Given an adversarial channel in the shared entanglement model with low enough error rate, we show how to simulate perfectly any noiseless protocol of length $N$ over this channel using a number of transmissions linear in $N$, and consuming a linear number of EPR pairs.
+More precisely, we prove the following.
+(See~\cref{sec:nqucommsh} for the definition of~$\A_{\delta, q, N^\prime}^\rS \; $ which is mentioned in the theorem.) \begin{theorem} There exist a constant error rate $\delta > 0$, communication rate $R_\rC > 0$, transmission alphabet size $q \in \mathbb{N}$, and entanglement consumption rate $R_\rE \in \mathbb{R}^+$ such that for all noiseless protocol lengths $N \in 2 \mathbb{N}$, there exists a universal simulator $S$ in the shared entanglement model of length $N^\prime$, with communication rate at least $R_\rC$, transmission alphabet size $q$, entanglement consumption rate at most $R_\rE$, which succeeds with zero error at simulating all noiseless protocols of length $N$ against all adversaries in $\A_{\delta, q, N^\prime}^\rS$. \end{theorem} Specific values for the constants posited in the theorem are given at the end of \cref{sec:anal}.

-\subsection{Intuition for the simulation protocol}
+\subsection{Intuition for the Simulation Protocol}